-Carbon monoxide (CO), benzene and lead: all zones and agglomerations were compliant with the limit values for these three pollutants in 2015.
-The 2015 compliance assessment for CO has been based on objective estimation (explained in Defra's technical report on UK air quality assessment3), underpinned by NAEI emission trends, AURN measurement trends and historical modelling assessments.
+Carbon monoxide (CO), benzene and lead: all zones and agglomerations were compliant with the limit values for these three pollutants in 2016.
+The 2016 compliance assessment for CO has been based on objective estimation (explained in Defra's technical report on UK air quality assessment3), underpinned by NAEI emission trends, AURN measurement trends and historical modelling assessments.

-Nitrogen dioxide (NO2): In 2015 not all zones and agglomerations were compliant with the limit values.
+Nitrogen dioxide (NO2): in 2016 not all zones and agglomerations were compliant with the limit values.
 The results of the air quality assessment for nitrogen dioxide for each zone are summarised in Table 3-1.

-Two zones had locations where the 1-hour limit value (200 μ g m-3) was exceeded on more than the permitted 18 occasions during 2015: Greater London Urban Area (UK0001) and South Wales (UK0041).
+Two zones had locations where the 1-hour limit value (200 μ g m-3) was exceeded on more than the permitted 18 occasions during 2016: Greater London Urban Area (UK0001) and South Wales (UK0041).
 The remaining 41 zones and agglomerations complied with the 1-hour mean NO2 limit value.

-Six zones met the annual mean limit value for NO2 in 2015:
+Six zones met the annual mean limit value for NO2 in 2016:

-- Brighton/Worthing/Littlehampton (UK0010),
+- Brighton/Worthing/Littlehampton (UK0010)

-- Blackpool Urban Area (UK0022),
+- Blackpool Urban Area (UK0022)

-- Preston Urban Area (UK0023),
+- Preston Urban Area (UK0023)

 - Highland (UK0039)

 - Scottish Borders (UK0040)

 - Northern Ireland (UK0043).

-The remaining 37 zones had locations with measured or modelled annual mean NO2 concentrations higher than the annual mean limit value (40 μg m-3).
+The remaining 37 zones had locations with measured or modelled annual mean NO_2 concentrations higher than the annual mean limit value (40 μ g m-3).
+All non-agglomeration zones within the UK complied with the critical level for annual mean NO_X concentration, set for protection of vegetation.